Imitation learning-based framework for learning 6-D linear compliant motions: RELATED WORK

 \change{Most LfD tasks are encoded as motion primitives, such as the earlier mentioned DMP and SEDS, a general way for presenting a trajectory and possibly an additional force profile.
 A complex task then consists of a set of primitives, which are triggered in sequence \cite{kroemer2014learning,hagos2018seq}.
 The term motion primitive refers then to a model of a phase (a motion segment) of a task, typically modeled by a continuous function approximator aimed towards learning the task from a human demonstration.
 In contrast, this paper proposes a primitive that is specifically targeted to encode phases where contact can assist the task, instead of being a general function approximator.
 This allows the proposed primitive to be more robust to localization errors. }

-Learning workpiece alignment from demonstrations using DMP's has been presented by Peternel et al. \cite{peternel2015human}, Abu-Dakka et al. \cite{abu2015adaptation,abu2018force} and Kramberger et al. \cite{kramberger2016transfer,kramberger2017generalization}.
-Peternel et al. used an external interface for the teacher to manually modulate the required stiffness.
-Abu-Dakka et al. added a force feedback controller in the DMP's \cite{abu2015adaptation} and recently an impedance profile to GMM's \cite{abu2018force}.
-Kramberger et al. performed a peg-in-hole task with varying hole depths, and also performed rotational motions. \changetwo{ The aforementioned approaches choose different positions regarding a trade-off between accuracy and error tolerance, and have different expectations with regards to localization capabilities of the robot.
+Learning workpiece alignment from demonstrations using DMP's has been presented by Peternel et al. \cite{peternel2015human}, Deni{\v{s}}a et al.~\cite{denivsa2016learning}, Abu-Dakka et al. \cite{abudakka2020Geometry,abu2015adaptation,abu2018force} and Kramberger et al. \cite{kramberger2016transfer,kramberger2017generalization}.
+Peternel et al. used an external interface for the teacher to manually modulate the required stiffness. \changethree{Compliant Motion Primitives (CMP) by Deni{\v{s}}a et al.~\cite{denivsa2016learning} and Abu-Dakka et al. \cite{abu2015adaptation} added a force feedback controller in the DMP's } and lately an impedance profile to GMM's \cite{abu2018force}.
+Recently, Abu-Dakka and Kyrki provided geometry-aware DMP's formulation which capable of direct encoding of compliance parameters \cite{abudakka2020Geometry}.
+Kramberger et al. performed a peg-in-hole task with varying hole depths, and also performed rotational motions.
+The aforementioned approaches choose different positions regarding a trade-off between accuracy and error tolerance, and have different expectations with regards to localization capabilities of the robot.
 The DMP-based methods with an impedance profile can achieve an exact level of compliance at a certain point in the trajectory, and perform nonlinear free-space motions; however, the requirement is that the robot's end-effector can be properly localized w.r.t. the environment.
 If this localization fails due to e.g. camera issues or the goal moving without knowledge of the robot, the impedance profile will be applied at a wrong time.
-In contrast, our approach does not attempt an exact control of the impedance profile and relies only on linear motions; whereas this limits the applications, it allows the localization error of the end-effector to match the mechanical convergence region seen in Fig.~\ref{fig:convergence}. }
+In contrast, our approach does not attempt an exact control of the impedance profile and relies only on linear motions; whereas this limits the applications, it allows the localization error of the end-effector to match the mechanical convergence region seen in Fig.~\ref{fig:convergence}.